zuluana/Halia/README.md

 Halia Stacks can be built on-demand (and re-built) as needed.
 This means, if the feature set changes at runtime, we can re-build the stack and run again.

 ### Other DI Solutions vs. Halia

+Our *intent* is for Halia to be a generic, extensible Dependency Injection tool.
+However, we see a lot of value in the "Plugin Pattern".
+Therefore, extensibility is a first-class concern of ours, this this repo, and Halia Extensions.

+For example, while most DI solutions use a class constructor for initialization, we accept a standard JS Function.
+This makes it possible to build an extension for "Asynchronous Installation".

+ However, you *can* use Halia as a standard DI solution without implementing the "Plugin Pattern" with back-installation.

-Other DI Solutions, like Angular and Nest.js Providers can be used to solve a lot of the same problems.
-However:
+Other DI Solutions, like Angular and Nest.js Providers can be used to solve a lot of the same problems, but with some key differences:

--  Halia can be extended with a selection of "Plugins".
-You can write your own to mix and match functionality as needed.
+-  **Extensible**:  Use existing (or build your own) "Halia Extensions" to install the features you need.
+For example, add optional dependencies, incompatibility management, etc...
--  Halia is not coupled with the front-end / back-end technology.
+-  **Independent**:  Halia is not coupled with a particular back-end or front-end technology.
+But, with Halia Extensions, it can be made to work with most tech stacks.
--  Extensibilty is a first-class concern, where every module is itself a "Plugin".
+-  **Team**:  We have a deep interest in extensibility, cross-eco integration, cross-eco context, loose coupling, system staking, virtualized centralization, and lots more.
+You can expect to see more of these concepts as we release extensions, associated packages, and posts.

 ### Principles